Baháʼu'lláh

 Baháʼu'lláh was raised with no formal education but was well-read and devoutly religious.
-His family was considerably wealthy, and at the age of 22 he turned down a position in the government, instead managing family properties and donating considerable time and money to charities.
-At the age of 27 he accepted the claim of the Báb and became among the most outspoken supporters of the new religious movement that advocated, among other things, abrogation of Islamic law, which attracted heavy opposition.
+His family was considerably wealthy, and at the age of 22 he turned down a position in the government, instead managing family properties and donating time and money to charities.
+At the age of 27 he accepted the claim of the Báb and became one of the most outspoken supporters of the new religious movement which advocated, among other things, abrogation of Islamic law, which attracted heavy opposition.
 At the age of 33, during a governmental attempt to exterminate the movement, Baháʼu'lláh narrowly escaped death, his properties were confiscated, and he was banished from Iran.
 Just before leaving, while imprisoned in the Síyáh-Chál dungeon, Baháʼu'lláh claimed to receive revelations from God marking the beginning of his divine mission.
 After settling in Iraq, Baháʼu'lláh again attracted the ire of Iranian authorities, and they requested that the Ottoman government move him farther away.
-He spent months in Istanbul where the authorities became hostile to his religious claims and put him under house arrest in Edirne for four years, followed by two years of harsh confinement in the prison-city of ‘Akká.
-His restrictions were gradually eased until his final years were spent in relative freedom in the area surrounding ‘Akká.
+He spent months in Constantinople where the authorities became hostile to his religious claims and put him under house arrest in Edirne for four years, followed by two years of harsh confinement in the prison-city of Acre.
+His restrictions were gradually eased until his final years were spent in relative freedom in the area surrounding Acre.

-Baháʼu'lláh's wrote at least 1,500 letters, some book-length, that have been translated into at least 802 languages.
-Some notable examples include The Hidden Words, the Book of Certitude, and the Kitáb-i-Aqdas.
+Baháʼu'lláh wrote at least 1,500 letters, some book-length, that have been translated into at least 802 languages.
+Some notable examples include the Hidden Words, the Kitáb-i-Íqán, and the Kitáb-i-Aqdas.
 Some teachings are mystical and address the nature of God and the progress of the soul, while others address the needs of society, religious obligations of his followers, or the structure of Bahá’í institutions that would propagate the religion.
-He viewed humans as fundamentally spiritual beings, and called upon individuals to develop divine virtues and further the material and spiritual advancement of society.
+He viewed humans as fundamentally spiritual beings and called upon individuals to develop divine virtues and further the material and spiritual advancement of society.

-Baháʼu'lláh died in 1892 near ‘Akká.
+Baháʼu'lláh died in 1892 near Acre.
 His burial place is a destination for pilgrimage by his followers, known as Bahá’ís, who now reside in 236 countries and territories and number between 5 and 8 million.
-Baháʼís regard Baháʼu'lláh as a messenger or manifestation of God in succession to Buddha, Jesus, or Muhammad.
+Baháʼís regard Baháʼu'lláh as a Manifestation of God in succession to others like Buddha, Jesus, or Muhammad.